-Tasmania has high immunisation rates with nearly 95% of Tasmanian children being fully vaccinated by age 5.
-However, this also means that 1 in 20 children are not appropriately vaccinated when they start school.
+Tasmania has high immunisation rates with nearly 94% of Tasmanian children being fully vaccinated by age 521.
+However, this also means that more than 1 in 20 children are not appropriately vaccinated when they start school.

-Aboriginal children in Tasmania have higher immunisation rates than other children and are above 95% at 1 year and 5 years of age.
+Aboriginal children in Tasmania have higher immunisation rates than other children and are above 95% at 5 years of age22.

 A national HPV (human papillomavirus) vaccination program was introduced for school-aged girls in 2007 and extended to boys in 2013.
 The vaccine provided protection against 4 types of HPV.
 A new vaccine was introduced in 2018, protecting against 9 types of HPV.
 Tasmania's HPV vaccination rates are slightly lower than the national average.
-In 2020, 78.3% of Tasmanian females and 73.3% of Tasmanian males were fully vaccinated for HPV by age 15, compared with 80.5% of females and 77.6% of males nationally.
+In 2020, 78.3% of Tasmanian females and 73.3% of Tasmanian males were fully vaccinated for HPV by age 15, compared with 80.5% of females and 77.6% of males nationally23.

-Until recently there has been no regular or nationally consistent source of data from which to estimate vaccination coverage in adults in Australia.
-Population surveys have been used to estimate vaccination coverage in the adult population or in selected population groups.
+Until recently there has been no regular or nationally consistent source of data from which to estimate vaccination coverage in adults in Australia23.
+Population surveys have been used to estimate vaccination coverage in the adult population or in selected population groups23.
 In 2021, data on adult vaccination coverage from the Australian Immunisation Register were reported for the first time.
-These showed that in 2020, recorded zoster vaccine coverage among 70 year old adults was slightly higher in Tasmania compared with Australia as a whole: 32.5% vs 30.4%.
-Coverage among indigenous adults aged 70 was higher: 40.7% in Tasmania and 31.7% in Australia overall.
-Coverage of seasonal influenza vaccine in 2020 was not available for individual states, but at a national level, in 2020 23.4% of 20-49 year old people were recorded as being vaccinated, rising to 35.8% of 50-64 year olds, 63.6% of 65-74 year olds, and 69.8% of those aged 75 and over.
+In 2021, recorded zoster vaccine coverage among 70 year old adults was slightly higher in Tasmania, compared with Australia as a whole: 31.5% vs 30.6%24.
+Coverage among Aboriginal adults aged 70 was similar in Tasmania and Australia overall25 (30.6%).
+Coverage of seasonal influenza vaccine in 2021 was 27.5% of 20-49 year old people, rising to 44.8% of 50-64 year olds, 68.0% of 65-74 year olds, and 74.8% of those aged 75 and over26.
+These percentages are higher for Tasmanians than for Australians overall in every age group.
+Vaccination coverage among Aboriginal Tasmanians is even higher, with 55.1% of 50-64-year-olds, 75.0% of 65-74-year-olds, and 84.3% of those aged 75 and over vaccinated in 2021.